-- · Before preparing food.
+- Before preparing food

-- Before eating.
+- Before eating

-- · After coughing or sneezing.
+- After coughing or sneezing

-- Before breastfeeding.
+- Before breastfeeding

-- · After using the washroom or changing diapers.
+- After using the washroom or changing diapers

-- · Before and after providing first aid.
+- Before and after providing first aid

-- After handling blood or body fluids.
+- After handling blood or bodily fluids

 Gloves:

 Wear latex, vinyl or rubber disposable gloves when handling blood, body fluids or when cleaning cuts, scrapes and wounds.
 Gloves are also necessary when disinfecting contaminated surfaces.
 Wash hands after removing gloves and dispose of the gloves in a plastic bag.
 Add gloves to your first aid kit so that they are always ready.